 Alternating current (AC) is mostly used for power supply.
 In Germany, AC has a frequency of 50 hertz (Hz).
 This means that the current alternates direction 100 times per second.
 The electric and magnetic fields alternate direction at the same rhythm as the current.
 As the frequency of 50 hertz is at the low-frequency end of the electromagnetic spectrum, these fields are referred to as "low-frequency" fields.

 The strength of an electric field increases with the voltage applied to the wire.
 The unit of measurement for voltage is the volt (V).
 The electric field strength is expressed in volts per metre (V/m).

 The strength of a magnetic field around an electric wire depends on the strength of the current flowing through it.
 Current is expressed in amperes (A), the strength of the magnetic field in amperes per metre (A/m).

 Magnetic flux density is mostly used instead of the magnetic field strength, as it additionally takes into account the "magnetisability" of the material penetrated by the magnetic field.
 The unit of measurement is tesla (T) or microtesla (µT).
 One microtesla is one-millionth of a tesla (0.000001 T).

 |amperes per metre (A/m)|

-1 tesla = 1 volt times second per square metre
+1 tesla = 1 volt-second per square metre

 Electric and magnetic fields in everyday life

-The electric field strengths and the magnetic flux densities of electrical household appliances and house wiring within normal working distance are usually low compared to the existing limit values.
+The electric field strengths and the magnetic flux densities of electrical household appliances and house wiring within normal working distance are usually low.

-Electric fields can be shielded easily, for example by building material.
+In principle field strength decreases with increasing distance from the field source.
+Additionally electric fields are shielded, for example, by common building materials.
 By contrast, a relatively elaborate shielding is required for magnetic fields.